flobz/psa_car_controller/README.md

    2.4 If it works you will have VIN of your vehicles and there ids in the last line.
 The script generate a test.json file with all credentials needed.

  ## II.
 Use the app
-  1. Install requirements
-        - On debian based distribution you can install some requirement from repos:

-           ```sudo apt-get install python3-typing-extensions python3-pandas python3-plotly python3-paho-mqtt  python3-six python3-dateutil python3-brotli  libblas-dev  liblapack-dev gfortran```

-        - For everyone :
-          ```pip3 install -r requirements.txt```

-  2. start the app:
+  1. start the app:

-       - if you choose solution 1 :
+     Start the app with charge control enabled :

      ``python3 server.py -f test.json -c charge_config1.json``
-     You can add the -r argument to record the position of the vehicle and retrieve this information in a dashboard.

-       - if you choose solution 2 :
+     At the first launch you will receive a SMS and you will be asked to give it and also give your pin code (the four-digit code that your use on the android app).
+     If it failed you can remove the file otp.bin and retry.

+     You can see all options available with :
-            ``python3 server.py -f test.json --remote-disable``
+    ``python3 server.py -h``

-  3. Test it
+  2. Test it

     2.1 Get the car state :
     http://localhost:5000/get_vehicleinfo/YOURVIN